shojaatjoodi/Classification-algorithms-Titanic-disaster-Dataset/README.md

-# Classification-algorithms--Titanic-disaster-Dataset
+# Classification algorithm for Titanic disaster dataset
-Implementation of Classification algorithms of Supervised Learning for Titanic disaster Dataset
+Implementation of Classification algorithms of Supervised Learning for Titanic disaster dataset